chazgiese/Huemanize/README.md

 - **Bezier**: `f(t) = t²(3 - 2t)` (smoothstep function)
 - **Catmull-Rom**: Cubic spline interpolation for smooth curves
 - **Easing Functions**: Standard CSS-like easing curves

+### Dark Mode Algorithm
+When generating dark mode scales, the plugin:
+1. Inverts the lightness interpolation direction (dark to light instead of light to dark)
+2. Maintains the same chroma and hue values for color consistency
+3. Creates a separate scale optimized for dark backgrounds

 ### Building the Plugin